datastax/csharp-driver/doc/upgrade-guide/README.md

 #### _Mockable_ Interfaces

-For the remaining policies, i.e., those who can not be plugged in to the driver, they exist to allow client applications to mock the driver in their test suites.
+For the remaining policies, i.e., those who can not be plugged in to the driver, they exist to allow client applications to mock the driver in their test suites and inject those dependencies in the application when needed.
 These interfaces are usually the main entry points of the driver's public API with which client applications interact to execute requests.
 Some examples: `ISession`, `ICluster`, `IMapper`, `ICqlQueryAsyncClient`, `ICqlWriteAsyncClient`, `ICqlQueryClient`, `ICqlWriteClient`.

 **Users should expect new methods to be added to the interfaces that fall into this category in `minor` releases.**

 We recommend users to use a mocking library that do not force applications to provide an implementation of every single method of an interface.

 If you need to implement a wrapper class to provide functionality on top of the driver (like tracing), we recommend **composition** instead of **inheritance**, i.e., the wrapper class should have its own interface instead of implementing the driver interface.